plone/training/docs/mastering-plone/features.md

 (features-walkthrough-label)=

-## Walkthrough of the UI
+## Walk through the user interface

-Let's see what is there...
+These are the main elements of the user interface:

 - {guilabel}`header`: